Central Line (band): 1980s

+Work outside the group

 Salvari left in early 1980.
-After working with Barry White, Robert Palmer and Sheena Easton, he continues in the music industry as a record producer.
+After working with Barry White, Robert Palmer and Sheena Easton, he continued in the music industry as a record producer.
 Mel Gaynor left after their debut album was released to join Simple Minds, and soon after Henri Defoe enjoyed a writing collaboration with Michael Finbarr Murphy.

 Bassist Hinds later formed Hindsight with Defoe, and also played bass in the Style Council, as well as forming the Walkers with trumpet player Canute Wellington, and releasing "(Whatever Happened to) the Party Groove" / "Sky's the Limit" in 1983.